Emergence of Compositional Language with Deep Generational Transmission: Introduction

+Approaching the problem from another direction, recent work in AI has studied language emergence in such multi-agent, goal-driven tasks.
+These works have demonstrated that agent languages will emerge to enable coordination-centric tasks to be solved without direct or even indirect language supervision~\citep{foerster16,fergus16,baroni16,visdial_rl}.
+However, the resulting languages are usually not compositional and are difficult to interpret, even by other machines \citep{translating_neuralese}.
+Some existing work has studied means to encourage compositional language formation \citep{mordatch_abbeel,emnlp}, but these settings study fixed populations of agents -- \ie examining language within a single generation.

+\textbf{In this work we bridge these two areas -- examining the effect of generational cultural transmission on the compositionality of emergent languages in a multi-agent, goal-driven setting. }

+We study this in the context of a cooperative dialog-based reference game involving two agents communicating in discrete symbols \citep{emnlp}; an example dialog is shown at the top of \figref{fig:teaser}.
+To examine cultural transmission, we extend this setting to a population of agents (bottom of \figref{fig:teaser}) and introduce a simple mechanism to induce the expressivity and compressibility pressures inherent in cultural transmission.
+Specifically, we periodically re-initialize some subset of the agents in the population.
+In order to perform well at the task, the population's emergent language must be sufficiently expressive to reference all the objects (expressivity) and must be easily learnable by these `new' agents (compressibility).
+The new agents have a randomized language whereas the surviving agents already know a grounded language.
+This ``knowledge gap'' creates an implicit `teaching' setting that is analogous to the explicit transmission stage in models of \emph{iterative learning} \citep{kirby01}.

-Through our experiments and analysis, we show that periodic agent replacement is an effective way to induce cultural transmission and more compositionally generalizable language.
-To summarize, our contributions are: \begin{enumerate}[nolistsep] \item We propose a method for inducing implicit cultural transmission to neural language models. \item We introduce new metrics to measure the similarity between agent languages and verify cultural transmission has occurred. \item We show our cultural transmission procedure induces compositionality in neural language models, going from 16\% accuracy on a compositionally novel test set to 59\% in the best configuration.
-Furthermore, we show that this is complementary with previously used priors which encourage compositionality. \end{enumerate}
+Through our experiments and analysis, we show that periodic agent replacement is an effective way to induce cultural transmission and yields more compositionally generalizable language in our setting.
+To summarize, our contributions are: \begin{compactitem}[--] \item We propose a method for inducing implicit cultural transmission in neural language models. \item We measure the similarity between agent languages and verify cultural transmission has occurred as a result of our periodic agent replacement protocol. \item We show our cultural transmission procedure induces compositionality in neural language models, going from 13\% accuracy on a compositionally novel test set to 46\% in the best configuration.
+Further, we show this is complementary with previous priors which encourage compositionality. \end{compactitem}